codefresh-io/docs.codefresh.io/_docs/single-sign-on/oidc.md

 1. Go to the collaborators screen by clicking on *People* on the left sidebar (under User Management)
 1. Add an active user that will be used for testing.
 We recommend you use your own user
 1. Change Login methog by selecting your Auth provider in the SSO drop-down

     {% include image.html
     lightbox="true"
     file="/images/administration/sso/collaborators.png"
     url="/images/administration/sso/collaborators.png"
     alt="Adding collaborators"
     caption="Adding collaborators"
     max-width="70%"
     %}

-{:start="3"}
 1. Keep the current browser session open, and login via Corporate SSO in an incognito tab (or another browser).

     {% include image.html
     lightbox="true"
     file="/images/administration/sso/sign-with-sso.png"
     url="/images/administration/sso/sign-with-sso.png"
     alt="Sign-in with SSO"
     caption="Sign-in with SSO"
     max-width="50%"
     %}

-{:start="4"}
 1. If everything works ok add more users

->Before enabling SSO for all users, you **MUST** make sure that it is working for the test user, because if SSO is enabled for a user, Codefresh blocks logins through other IDPs for this user and only the enabled SSO is allowed.
+> Before enabling SSO for all users, you **MUST** make sure that it is working for the test user, because if SSO is enabled for a user, Codefresh blocks logins through other IDPs for this user and only the enabled SSO is allowed.
 If the selected SSO method does not work for some reason, users will be locked out of Codefresh.

 ## Selecting SSO method for collaborators

 To add users and select their SSO method, go to *Collaborators* from the left sidebar.
 Then add the email or Codefresh username of a user.

 In addition to their role you can now select the SSO method they will use

 {% include image.html
 lightbox="true"
 file="/images/administration/sso/select-user-sso.png"
 url="/images/administration/sso/select-user-sso.png"
 alt="Selecting SSO method"
 caption="Selecting SSO method"
 max-width="50%"
 %}

->Notice that users that are added either manually or via synchronization (described in the next section) are by default **NOT set** to login via SSO.
+> Notice that users that are added either manually or via synchronization (described in the next section) are by default **NOT set** to login via SSO.
 Remember to select the SSO method for each one.

 It possible to use a different SSO method for each user (if you have multiple SSO configurations).

 ## Setting a default provider

 If you have multiple SSO providers set you can hover your mouse on the top right of the SSO screen and setup one of them as the default provider.

 {% include image.html
 lightbox="true"
 file="/images/administration/sso/default-sso.png"
 url="/images/administration/sso/default-sso.png"
 alt="Default SSO provider"
 caption="Default SSO provider"